 The NWWG report itself is structured in such a way that the assessments are presented first, while additional information (e.g., how data are gathered, the ANNEX, and working documents) follows later.

-NWWG meeting at ICES in Copenhagen in April 2017.
+NWWG hybrid meeting at ICES HQ in Copenhagen in May 2022.
+Click on the image to enlarge.